Do you want to start a survival garden in order to grow your own food for survival instead of depending on the grocery stores?

 For you the smaller farmer and gardener, you want to use every bit of space you have available.
 So with a survival garden, row crops really aren’t feasible for saving space.

 A popular method of starting an in-ground garden bed is to double dig.
-This where you shovel out trenches, break up the soil with a garden fork, then fill in the trench with the soil from the next trench you dig.
+This is where you shovel out trenches, break up the soil with a garden fork, then fill in the trench with the soil from the next trench you dig.

 This type of digging is a lot of hard work.
 But it allows for a well-drained bed of soil to plant in.

-This type of gardening requires a lot of materials such as; leaves, hay, compost, straw and wood chips.
+This type of gardening requires a lot of materials such as; leaves, hay, compost, straw, and wood chips.
 It eliminates many gardening problems like poor soil and weeds.

 The Back To Eden garden method is an example of this type of gardening.
 You can learn more about Back to Eden Gardening in the video below.